HassanSesay/LampStack-Implementation/README.md

 Launch an EC2 instance:

 Go to the AWS Management Console and navigate to the EC2 service.
-Click on "Launch Instance" and select the Ubuntu Server 18.04 LTS (or the latest version) AMI.
+Click on "Launch Instance" and select the Ubuntu Server 20.04 LTS (or the latest version) AMI.
-Choose an instance type, configure other settings as needed, and launch the instance.
+Choose an instance type, configure other settings as needed, such as security Group(which is a virtual firewall) and launch the instance.

 Connect to the EC2 instance:

 Once the instance is running, select it in the EC2 dashboard and click on "Connect".